A beginners guide to the 7-string guitar

 The main difference (aside from the actual 7th string), and something guitarists will instantly detect upon picking one up is that the neck is slightly wider than what they might be used to.
 This is obviously to accommodate the extra string.
 But after a few licks here and five minutes noodling on the guitar, you’ll quickly adjust to the different size.

-The addition of the 7th string also takes a little getting used to, as there’s a whole extra string that you have to play when hitting those riffs.
+The addition of the 7th string also takes a little getting used to.
+Primarily because there’s a whole extra string that you have to play when hitting those riffs.
 You also have to try not to strike that extra string when hitting bar chords etc. so your hand will sit at a higher position on the body of the guitar.
 But overall, it’s fairly easy to adjust to the new set up.

 As far as disadvantages go, there aren’t a lot of them.
 Some guitarists might find that the neck of the guitar is too big – which is always subjective really.
 Yes, the fretboard is thicker, but your hand will get used to it in time.
 Possibly the only real disadvantage of a 7 string comes in the form of choice.
-As far as pickups go, there really isn’t a lot out there to choose from, the same goes with strings and choice of guitars.
+As far as pickups go, there really isn’t a lot out there to choose from.
+The same goes with strings and choice of guitars.
 Only a few companies produce 7 strings, and although they make fantastic, roadworthy options, you only have a few brands to choose from.
-If you’re a Gibson Les Paul fan, you’re not going to get a 7 string version (however ESP do a nice Les Paul style), but if you love Ibanez or PRS – you’re all set.
-In terms of musical styles and stylistic choice, often 7 strings are used by metal guitarists – which is not really a disadvantage, but depending on what type of music you prefer, you may not want to bring a “metal” looking guitar to your blues night.
+If you’re a Gibson Les Paul fan, you’re not going to get a 7-string version (however ESP do a nice Les Paul style).
+But if you love Ibanez or PRS – you’re all set.
+In terms of musical styles and stylistic choice, often 7 strings are used by metal guitarists – which is not really a disadvantage.
+However, depending on what type of music you prefer, you may not want to bring a “metal” looking guitar to your blues night.

-The advantages of a 7 string guitar far outweigh any disadvantages that may be associated with this style of guitar.
-As far as range of sound goes, you now have a whole new string to play with, and best of all, it’s lower and fatter than everything else on your guitar.
+The advantages of a 7-string guitar far outweigh any disadvantages that may be associated with this style of guitar.
+As far as range of sound goes, you now have a whole new string to play with.
+Best of all, it’s lower and fatter than everything else on your guitar.
 For metal, prog and jazz players this is a dream come true.
 Having that extra room to play with really comes in handy.
 For riffs, everything sounds so much fatter without having to tune down, and for soloing, you get to bust out some extra notes.
 When you do tune down however, say to drop A for example, the sounds you get are so low it’s sends rumbles through your stomach.

 The best 7 string guitars starting from under £250 to £700+

-Here’s a selection of some of the best 7 strings available, unsurprisingly, Ibanez feature quite heavily as they’re one of the pioneers of 7 string guitars.
-Without further delay here’s the best 7 string models we could find.
+Here’s a selection of some of the best 7 strings available.
+Unsurprisingly, Ibanez feature quite heavily as they’re one of the pioneers of 7 string guitars.
+So without further delay here’s the best 7 string models we have to offer.